 There are many monuments and memorials in Germany!
 Had any other country been home to Graf Ferdinand von Zeppelin, perhaps that country would have reason to memorialize such a magnificent and notable man!
-What became the "Zeppelin", the airships of Count Zeppelin were an amazing engineering success.
+The great airships of Count Zeppelin were an amazing engineering success, becoming known as "Zeppelins", and the word entered the lexicon to represent all airships!
 Yes, the Zeppelin was used in war, and some shun its recognition as a technological achievement, but so was the "Jeep" a tool of war yet no one is arguing that the "Jeep" should be so shunned as they shun the Zeppelin!
 This site is not about the politics of war so let's move on.
 Jump to a particular Monument using the "German Monuments" links above, or simply scroll this page.
 There are so many monuments in Germany I divided this page into two parts.
 This page is Part 1.
-You find Part 2 at the end of the (German Monuments) above.
+You find Part 2 linked above.
 You may also return directly to the "Then & Now" main page or return (back) to the previous, "Monuments & Museums" page.

-Freidrichshafen was the de-facto home of the Zeppelin factory from the late 1800's to the mid 1900's.
-There, Zeppelin built his first airship (on the banks of Lake Constance at Manzell) and created his company which dominated the airship world.
-It should be no wonder that Freidrichshafen honors this great man with quite a number of monuments.
+Friedrichshafen was the de-facto home of the Zeppelin factory from the late 1800's to the mid 1900's.
+There, Zeppelin built his first airship (on the banks of Lake Constance at Manzell) and created his company which soon dominated the airship world.
+It should be no wonder that Friedrichshafen honors this great man with quite a number of monuments.

 In no particular order, this 1st monument is a fountain honoring Graf Ferdinand von Zeppelin.
 The statue in the fountain is the original statue from 1909, having survived both World Wars.
 In 2000, the fountain was rebuilt as a reconstruction of the original.

 Here is a pretty good close-up of the original statue from 1909 which is in the center of the fountain: